eidolon-ai/eidolon/docs/src/content/docs/getting_started/quickstart.md

 You should now see something like `Hello, World! 🌍👋`

 And that's it!
-You have successfully set up and used a basic project using the Eidos SDK.
+You have successfully set up and used a basic project using the Eidolon SDK.
 To see more endpoints on your agent machine, visit the [swagger ui](http://0.0.0.0:8080/docs).